RobloxAPI/testfiles/README.md

 Other than that, the content is fairly free-form; it should focus on being parsable by human eyeballs.

+JSON is used as the format for golden files.
+The [specification](spec/README.md) provides a detailed explanation.

 ## Structure

 ### Spec directory